usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 disabilities, people with respiratory disabilities, people who are blind or have other sensory disabilities, higher weight people, and people with intellectual disabilities.
-The MDE Standards account for the needs of individuals with nonmobility disabilities to some extent, 266 and any new standards to account for additional disabilities or factors that the Access Board did not incorporate into the MDE Standards should be developed by the Access Board, which has authority to promulgate such standards under section 510.
-The Department notes that the Access Board received comments recommending that the MDE Standards address “individuals with autism, Alzheimer’s, sensory disabilities, cognitive disabilities, and bariatric patients,” and noted that while it could not accommodate those comments in this round of rulemaking, it committed to “address[ing] other barriers in future updates to the MDE Standards.”
-267 Therefore, while the Department appreciates commenters’ viewpoints, it declines to update this part to account for additional disabilities or factors at this time.
+The MDE Standards account for the needs of individuals with nonmobility disabilities to some extent, {% fn 270 %} and any new standards to account for additional disabilities or factors that the Access Board did not incorporate into the MDE Standards should be developed by the Access Board, which has authority to promulgate such standards under section 510.
+The Department notes that the Access Board received comments recommending that the MDE Standards address “individuals with autism, Alzheimer’s, sensory disabilities, cognitive disabilities, and bariatric patients,” and noted that while it could not accommodate those comments in this round of rulemaking, it committed to “address[ing] other barriers in future updates to the MDE Standards.” {% fn 271 %} Therefore, while the Department appreciates commenters’ viewpoints, it declines to update this part to account for additional disabilities or factors at this time.